Some experiences stay with you.

 The older daughter said, in essence, “I don’t know how I feel about only having a year to figure out how I feel about his coming home.”

-But when I visited the three of them a couple of weeks ago, the day before he returned, their voices and their hearts thick with emotion, both girls made it clear that the letters had mattered, that the message of love and connection and fatherhood he had sent had been received.
+But when I visited the three of them a couple of weeks ago, the day before he returned, their voices and their hearts thick with emotion, both girls made it clear that the letters had mattered, that the message of love and connection and fatherhood he had sent had been received, if not read.

 During our correspondence I initially sent Craig a copy of a blog post I had written about Ava and her book.